carlytaylor0017/diamond_dataset/README.md

 ## Objective <a name="objective"></a>

-Engineer at least one feature and build a model that will predict price for each record, given an input file with the same layout as diamonds.txt, minus price.
+Build a model that will predict price for each record, given an input file with the same layout as diamonds.txt, minus price.

 ## Exploratory Data Analysis <a name="eda"></a>